Why ITAR Compliance Software Matters

 Cloud vs. On-Premise ITAR Solutions

-Cloud solutions (ExportControl, StasisFi) offer faster deployment and lower upfront costs.
-ITAR regulations don't prohibit cloud, but your data residency requirements may.
-Verify that your cloud provider maintains U.S.-based data centers and meets your security standards.
+Cloud solutions (ExportControl, StasisFi) deploy faster and cost less upfront.
+ITAR doesn't ban cloud, but check your data residency needs.
+Make sure your cloud provider has U.S. data centers and meets your security requirements.

-On-premise solutions (TraceLink, Amber Road) give you full control of data and can integrate tightly with legacy systems.
-They require dedicated IT support and higher infrastructure investment but reduce third-party dependency concerns.
+On-premise solutions (TraceLink, Amber Road) give you total control of your data and work better with old systems.
+They need dedicated IT staff and bigger upfront costs, but you don't have to trust a third party with your data.

 ITAR Software for Small vs. Large Companies